Boston Cream Cupcakes Recipe

 - 1. In a small bowl, cream shortening and sugar until light and fluffy.
 Beat in egg.
 Beat in vanilla.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with milk, beating well after each addition.

-- 2. Filled paper-lined muffin cups half full.
+- 2. Fill paper-lined muffin cups half full.
 Bake at 350° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - 3. Cut a small hole in the corner of a pastry or plastic bag; insert a small tip.
 Fill with pudding.
 Push the tip through the top to fill each cupcake.